 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-We obtained the Information, other than the financial statements and the auditors' report thereon, included in the unaudited schedules 1-4 attached to the audited financial statements as at the date of this auditors' report.
+We obtained the Information, other than the financial statements and the auditors' report thereon, included in the unaudited schedules 1-4 attached to the audited financial statements and the management discussion and analysis document, at the date of this auditors' report.
 If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in the auditors' report.